AnandShegde/Compete-ExamManagement/README.md

 ## Usage

 Please enter the Details asked in signup page.
 After signing up you can sign in and start using the website.
 The website is made in such a way that you can host some quizzes and attend some with the same login credentials.
 If you want to host a quiz, click on HOST A QUIZ in the homepage, it will ask you regarding the details of the quiz.
 After adding them, you can add questions.
-The questions should multiple choice questions with single answer.
-The number of options may vary from 2-4.
+The questions should be of multiple choice type with single correct answer.
+The number of options may vary from 2-5.

 After hosting the quiz, The quiz will appear in the registration tab.
 Other students can register using the REGISTER page.